The holomorphic couch theorem: Introduction

 \subsection{Slit mappings}

-A \emph{slit mapping} is a conformal Teichm\"uller embedding, i.e. one with $K=1$.
-In this case, the half-translation structure on $X$ is redundant, for it is the pull-back of the half-translation structure on $Y$ by the slit mapping.
+A \emph{slit mapping} is a conformal Teichm\"uller embedding, i.e., with stretch factor $K=1$.
+In this case, the quadratic differential on $X$ is the pull-back of the quadratic differential on $Y$ by the slit mapping.

-We show that if the space $\emb(X,Y,h)$ contains a slit mapping, then every ele\-ment of $\emb(X,Y,h)$ is a slit mapping and $\emb(X,Y,h)$ is naturally ho\-meo\-mor\-phic to a point or a compact interval.
+We show that if $\emb(X,Y,h)$ contains a slit mapping, then eve\-ry ele\-ment of $\emb(X,Y,h)$ is a slit mapping and $\emb(X,Y,h)$ is naturally ho\-meo\-mor\-phic to a point, a compact interval, a circle, or a torus.

-\begin{thm}[Slit mappings are almost rigid] Suppose that $\emb(X,Y,h)$ contains a slit mapping with respect to a half-translation structure $\Psi$ on $Y$.
-Then every $g\in \emb(X,Y,h)$ is a slit mapping with respect to $\Psi$.
-Moreover, for every $x \in X$, the evaluation map $\emb(X,Y,h) \to Y$ sending $g$ to $g(x)$ is a homeomorphism onto its image, which is a (possibly degenerate) compact horizontal arc whose length does not depend on $x$. \end{thm}
+\begin{theorem}[Slit mappings are almost rigid] Let $h:X \to Y$ be any embedding between finite Riemann surfaces.
+Suppose that $\emb(X,Y,h)$ contains a slit mapping with respect to a quadratic differential $\psi$ on $Y$.
+Then every $f\in \emb(X,Y,h)$ is a slit mapping with respect to $\psi$.
+Moreover, for every $x \in X$, the evaluation map $\emb(X,Y,h) \to Y$ sending $f$ to $f(x)$ is a homeomorphism onto its image.
+This image is equal to $Y$ if $Y$ is a torus, is a compact horizontal arc or a point if $h$ is generic, and is a horizontal circle if $h$ is cyclic and $Y$ is not a torus. \end{theorem}

-A better way to say this is: any conformal embedding homotopic to a slit mapping differs from the latter by a horizontal translation which can be performed gradually.
+A better way to say this is: except in the torus case, any conformal embedding homotopic to a slit mapping differs from the latter by a horizontal translation which can be performed gradually (Theorem \ref{thm:isotopythruslits}).
+An analogous statement holds for Teichm\"uller embeddings of dilatation $K>1$.

+This theorem corrects the wrong statement from \cite{Ioffe} that $\emb(X,Y,h)$ is a single point if $h$ is generic and $\emb(X,Y,h)$ contains a slit mapping.
+Indeed, there are easy examples showing that $\emb(X,Y,h)$ can be a non-degenerate interval (see Subsection \ref{subsec:nonunique}).